 With Love and Intention Always - Kelly

-Kelly McCarthy is a passionate universal reiki teacher, intuitive practitioner and insightful sacred speaker located in Litchfield County, CT.
+Kelly McCarthy is a passionate universal energy teacher, intuitive practitioner and insightful sacred speaker located in Litchfield County, CT.
 Though not a published author yet, once in awhile she feels called to write about something that speaks to her.